top of page

 • Glassy circular cracks around natural crystal inclusions.

-Fluorescent reactions to ultraviolet light are also studied.
-Heat-treated blue Sapphire, for example, often turns a faint chalky green under short-wave U.V. light.
-Sapphire and Ruby are inspected under high magnification, making the above tells impossible to see with the naked eye.
+Fluorescent reactions to ultraviolet light can sometimes be observed in heat-treated blue sapphire, which, for example, often turns a faint chalky green under short-wave UV light.

-212 views
+367 views

 bottom of page